tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 {lang="python",linenos=off}
 	STATIC_URL = '/static/'

 With everything required now entered, what does it all mean?
 Put simply, the first two variables `STATIC_DIR` and `STATICFILES_DIRS` refers to the locations on your computer where static files are stored.
 The final variable `STATIC_URL` then allows us to specify the URL with which static files can be accessed when we run our Django development server.
-For example, with `STATIC_URL` set to `/static/`, we would be able to access static content at `http://127.0.0.1:8000/static/`. *Think of the first two variables as server-side locations, and the third variable as the location with which clients can access static content.*
+For example, with `STATIC_URL` set to `/static/`, we would be able to access static content at `http://127.0.0.1:8000/static/`. *Think of the first two variables as server-side locations, with the third variable as the location with which clients can access static content.*

 X> ### Test your Configuration
 X> As a small exercise, test to see if everything is working correctly.
 Try and view the `rango.jpg` image in your browser when the Django development server is running.